elotroalex/sudanphoto/_pages/team.md

 ---
 Sudan Historical Photography Archive is overseen by the History Department, Faculty of Arts at Khartoum University.
 It is managed and coordinated by a team including:

-* Dr. Amel Suliman, Department Chair
+* Dr. Amel Suliman, Director of the Archive
 * Professor Fadwa Taha
 * Rebecca Glade